arcticpenguin01/Programming1_final_project/README.md

 [words.txt.txt](https://github.com/elijah1108/Programming1_final_project/files/11361900/words.txt.txt)

+To include these words in the program, copy and paste the words you want into the vector and put double quotes around each word you include.

 When you run the program, it will output in the terminal of your IDE.
 It should look like this:

 ![Screenshot 2023-04-30 133125](https://user-images.githubusercontent.com/101565107/235368051-460f2294-61fe-48b8-aa23-4e2bb733c868.png)